-At 2018 year-end, the company's debt to equity ratio decreased from 0.2 times in 2017, to 0.3 times in 2018 because the working capital increased by purchasing raw materials for business expansion.
+At 2019 year-end, the company's debt to equity ratio decreased from 0.3 times in 2018, to 0.1 times in 2019 because more efficiency in working capital management, hence was able to reduce debt which has financial cost.

-4. Material Changes after the Date of the Latest Financial Statements, and Possible Impacts on the Financial Status and Operating Results
+4 Integral Changes after the Date of the Latest Financial Statements, and Possible Impacts on the Financial Status and Operating Results

-On 12 February 2019, the Board of Directors meeting has resolved to submit for the approval of the shareholders' meeting to approve the dividend payout for the operating period ended on 31 December 2018 to the company's shareholders at the rate of 0.63 Baht per share, which had already been paid as interim dividend for period of 6-month ended on 30 June 2018 at the rate of 0.30 Baht per share at the par value of 1.00 Baht on 7 September 2018.
-The remaining dividend for the period between 1 July and 31 December 2018 was 0.33 Baht per share, at the par value of 1.00 Baht amounted to not more than 176.72 Million Baht.
+On 21 February 2020, the Board of Directors meeting has resolved to submit for the approval of the shareholders' meeting to approve the dividend payout for the operating period ended on 31 December 2019 to the company's shareholders at the rate of 0.42 Baht per share, which had already been paid as interim dividend for period of 6-month ended on 30 June 2019 at the rate of 0.24 Baht per share at the par value of 1.00 Baht on 6 September 2019.
+The remaining dividend for the period between 1 July and 31 December 2019 was 0.18 Baht per share, at the par value of 1.00 Baht amounted to not more than 97 Million Baht.

-5. Business Goals
+5 Business Goals